Hospitality and Tourism

 - The EHIC card can no longer be used to obtain free medical treatment.

-- Import and export of goods, even temporarily, will be subject to customs controls and may attract tariffs.
+- Import and export of goods are subject to customs controls and may attract tariffs.

 - Importers and exporters of food products have to demonstrate compliance with safety rules at the border.

-- UK services providers will be subject to more local rules in an EU country than now.
+- UK services providers are subject to more local rules in an EU country than now.

 - UK nationals in the tourism sector working in Europe may be subject to local employment and immigration rules.
-Their professional qualifications may not be recognised automatically.
+There may be requirements on professional qualifications, as no mutual recognition of professional qualifications has been agreed under the new trade deal.

 - Travelling between the EU and the UK may be affected by longer passport and personal allowances checks, by uncertainty around the validity of driving licences, insurance and consumer rights, and by different rules for accompanying pets, cash, VAT refunds, card payments, roaming and travel company insolvency.